Ponds & Tadpoles

 Receiving tadpoles from another pond or the wild

-If you should acquire some tadpoles, each batch you receive should be handled separately from any others and be kept at least a metre (3 feet) of space apart between each container.
+If you should acquire some tadpoles (best to check the laws in your area first), each batch you receive should be handled separately from any others and be kept at least a metre (3 feet) of space apart between each container.
 Put labels on each container with the location the tads came from and the date.
 Do not put them into your pond but rather raise them in aquariums or other containers.

-All containers should have been disinfected first with bleach and betadine (povidone iodine) and rinsed very well before using for the tadpoles.
+All containers should have been disinfected first with whatever product you choose (not bleach) and then wiped down with 10% povidone iodine (betadine) and rinsed very well before using for the tadpoles.

 All tadpoles should be handled as if they are already diseased.
 They might look good when you acquire them but this could change over time.
 If you have been handling them properly to start with, then you won't be spreading disease.
 If you haven't handled them according to disease control methods, then it is likely you will have cross-contaminated all the tadpoles you have by the time you discover there is a problem - and that would be a tragedy.